-All India Law Entrance Test, popularly known as AILET is one of the most prestigious national level law examination conducted annually by National Law University, Delhi (NULD).
+All India Law Entrance Test, popularly known as AILET is one of the most prestigious national-level law examinations conducted annually by National Law University, Delhi (NLUD).
 The pen-paper based entrance exam contains 150 questions in a total of which 10 questions are on Elementary Mathematics or Numerical Ability.
 In this article, we will discuss the types of questions, generally asked in AILET Maths section and the level of difficulty you can expect while attempting these questions.
 Besides, we will provide you with a sound strategy to master the AILET Maths section.

 Even though the weightage of this section is lesser when compared to the other sections, you should devote a good preparation time for this.
-In AILET 2017 & AILET 2018, the major areas from which questions were asked have been:-
+In the previous AILET exams, the major areas from which questions were asked have been:-